Last Updated on November 9, 2022 by Jessica Lauren Vine

 Another solid natural product to get rid of ants is a mixture of dish soap and water.
 If you don’t have soap to wash dishes in your RV, then you’re already on a path to ant disaster.
 As previously mentioned, unwashed dishes are a magnet for ants, and you’ll need dish soap for more reasons than just to make an ant repelling solution.

-An often forgotten remedy for ants in your RV is baking soda.
+An often-forgotten remedy for ants in your RV is baking soda.
 Sprinkling baking soda around the inside and outside of your RV will repel any ants in your RV and keep others from joining them.
 If you’re unhappy with your scientifically designed chemicals, then hopefully, one of the above-mentioned natural options will be just the ticket.

+Now you know how to get rid of ants in a camper.
 No matter what route you take to get rid of ants, getting rid of them and preventing them is essential to enjoying your RVing experience.
 Feel free to try multiple methods in your quest to rid yourself of the scourge of ants.
 Whether you’re dealing with an entire nest or just a lone ranger out looking for food, you don’t want ants getting anywhere near you or your family.

 Preventative measures are still your best bet when it comes to ants.
 Keep your camper clean, your food put away and sealed tight, and bait traps set up around the perimeter of your RV.
 The scent is the number one way that ants track food and find their way inside, so by keeping things clean and tidy, you can prevent a problem from ever happening.